Consensys/quorum/docs/Permissioning/Usage.md

 	"enode://28a4afcf56ee5e435c65b9581fc36896cc684695fa1db83c9568de4353dc6664b5cab09694d9427e9cf26a5cd2ac2fb45a63b43bb24e46ee121f21beb3a7865e@127.0.0.1:21003?discport=0"
 ]
 ```
-the network view once the network is up is as shown below:
+then the network will have the following configuration once it has started up:
 ```javascript
 > quorumPermission.orgList
 [{